ZeaBigData/ZeaBigData.github.io/_posts/2016-12-22-Metabolomics_diversity.md

 #### Data summary:
 - **Study description**: 285 Dent inbreds crossed with two testers.
 Samples taken from plants grown in the field for metabolite analysis.
 Using ~56K SNPs and data from 130 metabolites authors calculate general combining abilities for 7 biomass and bioenergy related traits.
 - **Genotypic Data**: MaizeSNP50, data not available.
-- **Metabolite Data**: 130 metabolites measured (See supplementary material)[http://www.nature.com/ng/journal/v44/n2/extref/ng.1033-S1.pdf].
+- **Metabolite Data**: 130 metabolites measured [See supplementary material](http://www.nature.com/ng/journal/v44/n2/extref/ng.1033-S1.pdf).
 Raw data not provided.
 - **Sample Size**: 285 Dent inbreds testcrossed with two testers giving a total of 570 testcrosses.
 In the trials of each of the three maturity groups, 100 genotypes, including five common check genotypes, were randomized in a 20 × 5 α-lattice design with two replications and were planted in 2-row plots.
 - **Tissue**:  5 cm cuts from fully developed third leaf collected 33 days after sowing.